0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md

 # Polygon ID SDK Overview

-Like any other SDK, the Polygon ID SDK is a set of tools that consists of core components including libraries, code samples, APIs, and documentation that have been used to create the Polygon ID Wallet App.
+Like any other SDK, the Polygon ID SDK is a Flutter-based set of tools that consists of core components including libraries, code samples, APIs, and documentation that have been used to create the Polygon ID Wallet App.
 An Integrator can use this PolygonID SDK to either create their own apps (that provide similar functionality as that of the Polygon ID Wallet App) or integrate the functionalities seamlessly with their existing apps.

-> Disclaimer: Polygon ID Wallet SDK is not production-ready yet and will be subject to major changes in the upcoming months.

-# Polygon ID SDK and Polygon ID Wallet App
+## Polygon ID Wallet SDK and Polygon ID Wallet App

-In the wallet tutorials, you would be reading terms like **Polygon ID SDK** and **Polygon ID Wallet APP** repeatedly.
+In the wallet tutorials, you would be reading terms like **Polygon ID SDK** (also **Wallet SDK**) and **Polygon ID Wallet APP** repeatedly.
 Do not let the terminology confuse you here!!
 The Polygon ID SDK and the Polygon ID Wallet App are different concepts: the prior is the technology and the later one is one of its possible implementation.

 While, as you read above, Polygon ID SDK is the software development kit that acts as a core functionality, Wallet App is an application that has been built over this SDK.
 This Identity Wallet helps Integrators create identities for their wallets and authenticate these identities while interacting with Issuers and Verifiers.